555elihorn/sideScrollerFBLA/README.md

 This game follows FBLA member Jason as he goes on his journey to complete the BAA.

 ## Launching the Game
-To launch the game, download the build file and double-click it.
+To launch the game, download the .exe file and double-click it.

 ## Built With
-This game was created with the Unity Game Engine.
+This game was created with the Unity Game Engine and Visual Studio.
 The assets were created with Aseprite, Piskel, and Gimp.

 ## Authors
 Tajvir Chahal - Game Programming